SonyaJane/mobility-mapper-business-portal/USERFLOW.md

 j) Upon successful payment, you are redirected to a Payment Success page confirming that your payment has been received.
 You are also sent a confirmation email.

 h) In the Accessibility Verification section of your Business Dashboard (bottom), you can see a Verification Requested badge indicating that the request is being processed.

 <img src="./readme_files/user_flow/verification_requested_badge.png" alt="Verification Requested Badge" width="300"/>

 ## 9. Verification Process

+a) The verification process is explained below in the [Typical User Flow for a Wheeler](./USERFLOW.md#typical-user-flow-for-a-wheeler).
+Once a Wheeler has verified your business's accessibility features, you will receive an email notification, and

 # Typical User Flow for a Wheeler